 If you’re dedicated to getting those lower premiums, you’re going to have to make some changes to your health.
 Mainly your diet and your physical exercise.
 Make better diet choices and get up and go for a run.

-We aren’t traditional insurance agents, we don’t only work with on single insurance company, we represent dozens of companies across the United States.
 Each insurance company has different systems for rating their applicants with ADHD, which means you could receive drastically different quotes from various carriers.
 It’s easy to see why it’s important to get quotes from dozens of companies.
-Don’t waste your time calling all of those companies or wondering when should you get life insurance, we can do it.